-Example: Artists (5 @ \$300-500 per week/30 weeks) \$60,000 Design Consultants (2 @ \$300 per day / 1 day per mo. / 10 mos.) \$6,000 Access accommodations (sign-language interpretation and audio description) \$1,200 Costumes, props \$6,500 Project supplies \$4,000 Administration (portion of rent \$4,500, telephone \$300, copying \$200) \$5,000
+Artists (5 @ \$300-500 per week/30 weeks) \$60,000 Design Consultants (2 @ \$300 per day / 1 day per mo. / 10 mos.) \$6,000 Access accommodations (sign-language interpretation and audio description) \$1,200 Costumes, props \$6,500 Project supplies \$4,000 Administration (portion of rent \$4,500, telephone \$300, copying \$200) \$5,000

-A IMPORTANT: UNALLOWABLE COSTS
+IMPORTANT: UNALLOWABLE COSTS.

 Do not include unallowable costs in your budget.
 What is an unallowable cost?
-A list of some common unallowable costs is provided below.
-For more information see Subpart E - Cost Principles in 2 CFR 200, the NEA Guidelines applicable to your award, as well as the General Terms and Conditions, and Terms and Conditions governing your award.
+A list of some common ones is provided below.
+For more information see Subpart E - Cost Principles in 2 CFR 200, the Arts Endowment Guidelines you applied under, as well as the Terms & Conditions governing your award.
 It is your responsibility to be familiar with these requirements.
-Neither the NEA award nor your cost share/match can fund unallowable costs.
+Neither the Federal government nor your cost share/match can fund these expenses.
 In other words, if it is an unallowable cost do not include it on the Project Budget form.

-Do NOT include the following unallowable costs in your NEA project budget.
-All costs in the budget whether funded with NEA funds or your cost share/matching funds-must be allowable.
+Do NOT include the following unallowable costs in your Arts Endowment project budget.
+This pertains to the Arts Endowment and any cost share you include.

 - (1) Alcoholic beverages. - (2) Gifts and prizes.
-This includes cash prizes, gift certificates/cards, or any other items with monetary value. - (3) General contingencies or miscellaneous costs.

-- (4) General fundraising for your organization. - (5) Marketing expenses not directly related to the project. - (6) Hospitality costs and costs related to social functions such as receptions, parties, and galas, as well as food/meals that conclude a program or event. - (7) Land purchase costs, construction, or renovation of building structures. - (8) Vehicle purchase costs. - (9) Audit costs not directly related to a federally required Single Audit. - (10) Rental costs for home office workspace owned by individuals or entities affiliated with your organization. - (11) Cash reserves or endowments. - (12) Concessions including food, beverages, T-shirts, posters, and other items for resale.
-This includes costs for workers selling such items. - (13) Contributions or donations to other entities. - (14) Fines and penalties, bad debt costs, or deficit reduction. - (15) Visa costs paid to the U.S. government. - (16) Costs incurred before or after the approved Period of Performance. - (17) Lobbying.
+This includes cash prizes, gift certificates/cards, or any other items with monetary value. - (3) General contingencies or miscellaneous costs. - (4) General fundraising for your organization. - (5) Marketing expenses not directly related to the project. - (6) Hospitality costs and social functions such as receptions, parties, and galas, as well as food/meals that conclude a program or event. - (7) Land purchase costs, construction, or renovation of building structures. - (8) Vehicle purchase costs. - (9) Audit costs not directly related to a Single Audit. - (10) Rental costs for home office workspace owned by individuals or entities affiliated with your organization. - (11) Cash reserves or endowments. - (12) Concessions including food, beverages, T-shirts, posters, and other items for resale. - (13) Contributions or donations to other entities. - (14) Fines and penalties, bad debt costs, or deficit reduction. - (15) Visa costs paid to the U.S. government. - (16) Costs incurred before or after the approved Period of Performance. - (17) Lobbying.